Posted on

 You can also receive disability payments after settling a workers’ comp claim if you have long-term disability insurance, or LTD.

 LTD is a type of insurance that employers can offer.
-It provides a portion of your salary – often 60 percent – if you are unable to work due to a disability.
+It provides a portion of your salary – often 60 percent – if you cannot work due to a disability.

 If you receive disability payments through both workers’ comp and your LTD insurance benefits, the LTD insurer can usually offset its benefits, similar to SSDI benefits.